Dr. Fletcher Mitchell – Full Biography

-Fletcher began his musical career on the baritone at the age of 8 in the school brass band.
+Dr Fletcher Mitchell is an international euphonium soloist based in Brisbane, Australia.
+He began music on the baritone at the age of 8 in the school brass band.
 He soon moved on to the euphonium and joined the local community brass band where his love for music grew.
 He performed in many solo competitions at local, state and national level with great success winning many junior and open sections.
-Fletcher was fortunate enough to perform at the opening ceremony of the Sydney 2000 Olympic Games as part of a marching band made up of musicians from all over the world.

 Fletcher’s professional career began in 2007 with a full-time euphonium position with the Royal Australian Navy Band (RAN Band) following a successful audition the previous year.
 He served in the RAN Band until 2020 then transferred to the part-time reserve RAN Band to pursue a career as a civilian soloist and educator.

 Fletcher has given international solo performances all over the world beginning with the 2013 International Euphonium Tuba Festival in Atlanta GA, USA.
 His desire to feature Australian works at such concerts led to his interest in exploring Australian music and, prior to returning to the United States for the 2014 International Tuba-Euphonium Conference (ITEC) in Bloomington IN, USA, he commissioned four new solo euphonium works by Australian composers.
 He gave the world premiere of these works during his recital as featured guest soloist at ITEC 2014.